CarbonORM/CarbonPHP/README.md

 `composer require carbonorm/carbonphp`

-Note - the old location `composer require richardtmiles/carbonphp` should continue to work but is considered deprecated
+Note - the old location should continue to work but is considered deprecated.

 # CarbonPHP Tool Kit and Performance Library